zmitton/go-merklemountainrange/README.md

-make a reverse getNodePosition function (getLeafIndex?), and in the test, do a loop to 100,000 testing each result against its inverse function targetIndex -> targetNodeIndex (in mountainpositions function) */
+make a reverse getNodePosition function (getLeafIndex?), and in the test, do a loop to 100,000 testing each result against its inverse function targetIndex -> targetNodeIndex (in mountainpositions function)
+ - remember to move metadata in `.mmr` in js implimentation (this is magor version bump) */